mikekatip/lemp-server-install/README.md

 #  Adding a new domain

-When adding a domain to be used for local development, replace .tld with .local.
+When adding a domain to be used for local development, replace .tld with .local. /etc/hosts will be updated when adding local domains.
+Non-local domains will be configured for SSL using letsencrypt.

 ```
 domain add domain.tld